CharlotteJames/ahds-week9/README.md

 ### Run your workflow using a slurm profile

-1. Create a Snakemake slurm profile and save this in your config directory: `~./config/snakemake/slurm_profile/config.yaml`.
-You can find a template in the root directory of the repository.
+1. Create a Snakemake slurm profile and save this in your code directory.
+You can find a template in the root directory of the repository (`config.yaml`).
 2. Clean your Snakemake workflow (`snakemake clean`)
-3. Run your workflow using your profile, timing it: `time snakemake --executor slurm --profile slurm_profile`
+3. Run your workflow using your profile, timing it: `time snakemake --profile .`

 ## Things to consider